Holiday Stationstores

-Holiday Stationstores is a chain of gasoline and convenience stores in the United States.
-It is part of the second largest (a subsidiary of Alimentation Couche-Tard) convenience store chain in the world, with over 500 locations in 10 states (Alimentation Couche-Tard has 15,000+ locations company-wide including the Holiday Stationstores sites, most under the Circle K brand).
-Stationstores are located in Alaska, Idaho, Michigan, Minnesota, Montana, North Dakota, South Dakota, Washington, Wisconsin and Wyoming.
-It is based in Bloomington, Minnesota.
-Holiday ranked 133rd on Forbes' list of America's largest private companies before its 2017 acquisition.
-In July 2017, Holiday was acquired by Canadian-based convenience store operator Alimentation Couche-Tard.
+Holiday Stationstores is an American chain of gasoline and convenience stores based in Bloomington, Minnesota.
+The chain operated roughly 500 locations in 10 states, mostly in its home state of Minnesota, as well as the Northern Tier (including Idaho, Michigan, Montana, North Dakota, South Dakota, Washington, Wisconsin and Wyoming) and Alaska.

+In 2017, Holiday Stationstores was acquired by Quebecois convenience store operator Alimentation Couche-Tard for an undisclosed amount.
+In 2022, the company began to phase out Holiday in favor of its national Circle K brand.
+Holiday had ranked 133rd on Forbes' list of America's largest private companies before the acquisition.

 History

 In 1928, Arthur and Alfred Erickson, using borrowed money, opened a small general store in Centuria, Wisconsin.
 Like most small business owners, they wanted to provide "the best goods and finest possible customer service".
 They were soon able to open additional locations throughout both Wisconsin and Minnesota.
 With the additional revenue, the brothers got into the petroleum business.
 In 1939, under the "Holiday" name, they added fueling stations to their general stores.
 The stores were labeled by their family "Erickson" name, while the fueling side of their business was labeled as "Holiday".
 Soon, the company began to expand its operations to other states and offering a wide-variety of products.

+In May 2013, Holiday Stationstores acquired SuperAmerica's stores in Rochester, Minnesota.